 Understand trauma is just a part, not your complete self

 A parts approach to navigate through traumas.
 Trauma never completely goes away and anyone telling you the same otherwise is only deluding you.
 But you can regulate it.
 You start by acknowledging that your traumas do not form the whole of you but just a part of you.
 Otherwise, you will end up giving your traumas plenty of power.

 Re-develop your self-esteem

 Once you acknowledge and understand your trauma plenty of healing can begin happening.
 Coming out of a traumatic relationship not just means the ostensible loss of the relationship itself, but also a loss of your sense of future.
 It is essential to keep the two separate in order to re-cultivate a healthy relationship with yourself.
 Your identity gets attached to them and you cannot imagine your life without them.
-This is why, it is vital to stay away from any addictions, specifically, casual sex and hookups.
+This is why, it is vital to stay away from any casual sex and hookups.
 Everyone wants to heal quickly and move on swiftly but there is a shortcut.
 Take your time to heal.
 A break-up is a good time to reset.
 Search inward and begin with trusting yourself again.

 Form a healthy support mechanism

 People mostly become victims of confirmation bias—seeking and concentrating just on those experiences around them that confirm their fears.
 Let’s say you had a break-up and you constantly surround yourself with people who also faced a break-up and they are constantly feeding your mind with something.
 This is in spite of the fact that your circumstances are completely different from theirs.
 After all, all break-ups are not the same.
 This is an outcome of confirmation bias and you need to avoid validating your fears.
 It is important that you do not surround yourself with people who will belittle your experiences or gaslight you.
 Surround yourself with positive people or at best seek a therapist.